-The Sociology Honors Program (SHP) at CSULB is designated for top achieving and committed sociology majors to gain rigorous training in independent research.
+The Sociology Honors Program (SHP) at CSULB is designed for ambitious and committed sociology majors to gain rigorous experience in independent research.
 Consisting of a year-long (two semester) thesis seminar, the Program seeks to produce graduating seniors capable of conducting graduate school-level research and writing.
-Students will receive training in areas such as formulating a research topic, conducting a literature review, learning methodologies, conducting research, analyzing data, writing a thesis and presenting research.
+Students will be mentored through the research process, including formulating a research topic, conducting a literature review, collecting and analyzing data, and writing and presenting their research.
 Students who successfully complete the program will receive departmental honors along with their BA in Sociology and will have gained preparation for graduate school or other research-oriented careers.

 Minimum requirements for application:

-- Completion or or concurrent enrollment in Sociology 355 (Quantitative Methods) or 354 (Qualitative Methods).
+- Completion or concurrent (fall) enrollment in Sociology 355 (Quantitative Methods) OR 354 (Qualitative Methods).

-- A senior’s thesis to be evaluated by the SHP committee.
+- A senior’s thesis to be evaluated by the SHP instructors.